cpzjunior/writings/README.md

 Articles are organized by title and may be available in English, Portuguese, and Spanish.

+## Translation notice

+All texts were originally written and published in Brazilian Portuguese (pt-BR) on my Substack, which is why the Portuguese version is the authoritative one.

+The other versions are automatically translated to make the content available to a broader audience while keeping the process productive and scalable.

+If you find any translation errors, please report them by opening an issue or submitting a pull request.

 ## License

 Unless otherwise stated, all writings are © 2026 Carlos Zanoveli.